-The purpose of our safeguarding policy and procedures is to prevent harm and reduce the risk of adults with care and support needs experiencing abuse or neglect.
+The purpose of our Safeguarding Policy is to prevent harm and reduce the risk of adults with care and support needs suffering from abuse or neglect.

 This policy is based on the fundamental principle that all adults regardless of age, disability, gender, gender identity, ethnic, cultural, racial, national origins, religious belief/non-belief or sexual orientation have the right to live safely, free from abuse and neglect.